 which arises in sensor networking applications.
 In particular, consider a system with $M$ sensors placed in an area, measuring a common random variable $X$ with mean $\mu_X$ and variance $\sigma_X^2$.
 The measurement at each sensor, $Y_j$, is perturbed by an i.i.d. zero-mean Gaussian noise with variance $\sigma^2$.
 Information provider uses a linear estimator, $\hat{X} = \sum_{j=1}^{M} w_j Y_j$ to minimize the distortion (mean squared error) defined as $D_\ell= \mathbb{E}[(\hat{X}-X)^2]$.
 In this model, we assume that the information provider connects to one sensor at a time and spends one unit of time to retrieve the measurement from that sensor.
 Thus, if the information provider connects to $c_i$ sensors, it spends $c_i$ units of time for processing (i.e., retrieving data) and achieves a distortion of $D_\ell(c_i) = \sigma^2/(c_i+\frac{\sigma^2}{\mu_{X}^2+\sigma_{X}^2})$ for the $i$th update, which has the inverse linearly decaying form in (\ref{dist_fnc2}).

-Let $s_i$ be the time interval between the requesting time for the $i$th update and the receiving time of the $(i-1)$th update at the receiver, and let $c_i$ be the processing time of the $i$th update at the transmitter.
-Then, $y_i =s_i+c_{i-1}$ is the time interval between requesting the $i$th and the $(i-1)$th updates; it is also the age at the time of requesting the $i$th update; see Fig.~\ref{Fig:age_eval}.
-We take $s_0=c_0=c_{N+1} =0$.
+Let $s_i$ be the time interval between the reception time of the $(i-1)$th update and the request time of the $i$th update at the receiver, and let $c_i$ be the processing time of the $i$th update at the transmitter; see Fig.~\ref{Fig:age_eval}.
+Then, $y_i =s_i+c_{i-1}$ is the time interval between requesting the $(i-1)$th and the $i$th updates; it is also the age at the time of requesting the $i$th update; see Fig.~\ref{Fig:age_eval}.
+The remaining time after receiving the last update is $s_{N+1}$, i.e., $s_{N+1} = T-\sum_{i=1}^{N}(s_i+c_i)$, and $c_0 =0$.

 We define $f(y_i)$ as the maximum allowed distortion for each update where $y_i$ is the current age.
 We will start with the case where the maximum allowed distortion is a constant, $f(y_i) =\beta$, i.e., it does not depend on the current age, and then continue with the general case where it explicitly depends on the current age.
 We consider two sub-cases in the latter case.
-In the first sub-case, the maximum allowed distortion increases with the current age, and in the second sub-case, the maximum allowed distortion decreases with the current age.
+In the first sub-case, the maximum allowed distortion decreases with the current age, and in the second sub-case, the maximum allowed distortion increases with the current age.

-Our objective is to minimize the average age of information at the information receiver subject to having a desired level of distortion for each update over a total time period $T$, given that there are $N$ updates.
-We formulate the general problem as,
+Our objective is to minimize the average age of information at the information receiver over a total time period $T$, subject to having a desired level of distortion for each update, given that there are $N$ updates.
+We formulate the problem as,

 where $a(t)$ is the instantaneous age, $D(c_i)$ is the distortion function which is monotonically decreasing in $c_i$, and $f(y_i)$ is the maximum allowed distortion function for update $i$ as a function of the current age $y_i$.
 The distortion function $D(c_i)$ may be $D_e(c_i)$ or $D_\ell(c_i)$ defined above, or any other appropriate distortion function depending on the application.
 The maximum allowed distortion $f(y_i)$ may be constant, i.e., $f(y_i) =\beta$, or it may be a function of the current age $y_i$.
-We consider two specific cases where $f(y_i)$ is an increasing function of $y_i$ and where $f(y_i)$ is a decreasing function of $y_i$.
+We consider two specific cases where $f(y_i)$ is a decreasing function of $y_i$ and where $f(y_i)$ is an increasing function of $y_i$.
 Let $A_T \triangleq \int_{0}^{T} a(t) dt$ be the total age.
 Note that minimizing $\frac{A_T}{T}$ is equivalent to minimizing $A_T$ since $T$ is a known constant.